Thank you for choosing TriStar Summit for your healthcare needs.

 Before you even enter the hospital, a number of preparations will be made via phone, including:

-• If you insurance plan requires pre-approval for the treatment(s) you'll receive with us, our doctor's office staff will help get approval from your insurance provider.
+• Your doctor's office staff will help get approval from your insurance provider.
+(Some plans require pre-approval.)
 Ask your insurance provider about costs for which you will be responsible.

 • Hospital staff will review your health history.